 Current Dive Trips

-In line with the latest announcement by the Multi-Ministry Taskforce on a phased approach to resume activities safely after the Circuit Breaker period, dive trail activities have been suspended until further notice.
+Due to enhancement works at the Marine Park, all dive trail activities have been suspended until further notice.
 Please check our website for the latest updates.